Invincible Shield: Awards

 At the 2024 German Metal Hammer Awards ceremony that was held on August 31 of that year, Invincible Shield won the award for Best Album.

 It also won the 2024 Metal Storm Award for Best Heavy/Traditional Metal Album and the 2024 Metal Pilgrim Best Metal Album award in both popular and expert votes.

+"Crown of Horns" was also nominated for Best Metal Performance at the 67th Annual Grammy Awards.

 Track listing

 All songs written by Glenn Tipton, Richie Faulkner and Rob Halford except "The Lodger" by Bob Halligan Jr.

 The three bonus tracks on the deluxe edition were also released on a bonus 7" EP sold separately and included in promotional bundles.